bloxstreet/support/guides/training-guide.md

 {: .text-purple-100 }
 {: .no_toc }

 The next part of training is the Cafe Test.
 In this test, you will ask your LRs for any available drink.
 LRs must have understandable grammar in this test.
-Ensure that LRs know about the slush machine and that it has two flavors that can be selected with a COLD CUP.
+Ensure that LRs know about the slush machine and that it has two flavors that can be selected with a cold cup.
 If an LR gets the wrong drink during the Cafe Test, the trainer should repeat the order and request the drink again.
 If the LR still brings the incorrect drink, you may fail them.
 For this test, LRs should use the handto system.

 ### Register Test
 {: .text-purple-100 }